-Editor’s Note: We are pleased to synopsize important symposia and conferences, especially by our Founding Members and others with expertise on the subject of the conference.
+Editor’s Note: We are pleased to synopsize important symposia and conferences, especially by our Founding Experts and others with expertise on the subject of the conference.
 This conference is notable for the high level former and current government, business, and philanthropy leaders on its panels.
 Lew recently served as Co-Manager of the Future of Work Project for Washington State’s Workforce Training and Education Coordinating Board and brings that perspective to this useful summary.

 Stanford University’s Human Centered Artificial Intelligence (HAI) Institute hosted an online conference Tuesday, October 27, 2020.
 The link to the four-hour recording is here and is well worth watching or reviewing.